Presenter: Victoria Comeau, D.O., Alexandria Glass, D.O., Caitlin Porubsky, D.O., Carmen Julian, D.O., Marcus Goodman, D.O.

 Program Director: Marcus Goodman, D.O.

-Submitted on: Sep 7, 2017
+Submitted on: September 7, 2017

-CHIEF COMPLAINT: 80 year old female with a “spot” on the left leg
+CHIEF COMPLAINT: “Spot” on the left leg

-Other information: The patient has a past medical history of coronary artery disease, type 2 diabetes mellitus, depression, hypertension, and severe left leg lymphedema.
+CLINICAL HISTORY: 80 year old female presented with a “blue” golf ball sized lesion which appeared on her left leg about 1.5 years ago and has gradually enlarged.
+No previous treatments.
+The patient has a past medical history of coronary artery disease, type 2 diabetes mellitus, depression, hypertension, and severe left leg lymphedema.
 Her lymphedema started in the 1960’s after a radical total abdominal hysterectomy and bilateral salpingo-oophorectomy (TAHBSO) secondary to cervical cancer.
 Her lymphedema had been stable, but progressed over the last few years.

-Once the leg lesion appeared, she initially saw her primary care provider who recommended she receive wound care, lymphedema therapy, and be evaluated by a vascular surgeon.
+Other information: Once the leg lesion appeared, she initially saw her primary care provider who recommended she receive wound care, lymphedema therapy, and be evaluated by a vascular surgeon.
 The vascular surgeon evaluated her, ruled out a deep vein thrombosis in her lower leg, and referred her to dermatology for a skin biopsy.

 PHYSICAL EXAM: